ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/creating-and-deploying.markdown

 ### using AbstractIndexCreationTask

-If you are interested in having a **strongly-typed syntax** during index creation, have an **ability to deploy indexes using assembly scanner** or **avoid hard-coding index names in every query**, then `AbstractIndexCreationTask` should be your choice.
+If you are interested in having a **strongly-typed syntax** during index creation, have an **ability to deploy indexes using assembly scanner**, **avoid hard-coding index names in every query** and **do not worry about setting sorting for numerical fields**, then `AbstractIndexCreationTask` should be your choice.

 {NOTE We recommend creating and using indexes in this form due to its simplicity, many benefits and few disadvantages. /}

+{SAFE When index is deployed using `AbstractIndexCreationTask` then all numerical fields in generated index definition will contain appropriate sorting options set.  /}

 #### Naming conventions